Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 By declaring custom properties on `:root` they become global and available everywhere.

-Otherwise declaring a cusom property on an element makes it available to that element and inherited by the element's descendents, but unavailable to it's anscestors.
+Otherwise declaring a custom property on an element makes it available to that element and inherited by the element's descendents, but unavailable to it's anscestors.

 ### Accessing custom property values